10 free (or almost free) festive events in Toronto

 Skate under the holiday lights

-If the skating rink at Nathan Phillips Square is packed, Toronto has a number of ice rinks open throughout the winter, and all it costs is the price to rent skates (If you have your own, it’s free!).
-Lace up at Harbourfront Centre, Ontario Place or The Bentway for the most festive atmosphere.
+If the skating rink at Nathan Phillips Square is packed, Toronto has a number of ice rinks open throughout the winter, and all it costs is the price to rent skates.
+(If you have your own, it’s free!)
+Lace up at Harbourfront Centre, Union Station or The Bentway for the most festive atmosphere.

 Head to the Toronto Christmas Market